 - 1 tablespoon lemon juice

-- 1 teaspoon garlic powder
+- 1/4 teaspoon garlic powder

-- Himalayan pink salt and ground black pepper to taste
+- 1/4 teaspoon ground black pepper

 - Sliced cucumber

 - Add the reserved chickpea brine (you can store the rest for future use), and beat with a stand mixer (with whisk attachment) or beater until it begins to get thick and creamy.
-Add the chickpea paste and continue to beat until it turns into a thick creamy mixture.
+You can drizzle a bit of oil here if you want an extra creamy result.

-Tips to prep ahead: Chop veggies and beans beforehand so all you need to do the day you make it is put it all together.
+- Chop veggies and beans beforehand so all you need to do the day you make it is put it all together.